 Lipodissolve refers to a nonsurgical method of body contouring as an alternative to liposculpture where SMALL deposits of fat are involved.

 To ensure a smooth reduction of the fat deposit, it is important to achieve an adequate and necessary concentration of Phosphatidylcholine in every part of the treated area, thus requiring a specific multi-injection technique.
-At the time of consultation Dr Marzola will calculate the required dosage per area and provide you with accurate pricing.
+At the time of consultation the required dosage per area will be calculated and you will be provided with accurate pricing.
 The amounts of Phosphatidylcholine injected into one fat deposit range between 4 ml and 80 ml per application according to your individual needs.

-Both women and men who have small pockets or areas of stubborn fat or need to smooth out irregularities, are suitable for Lipodissolve.
-It is a method of fine tuning your body shape and repeated treatments are possible and necessary in some cases to achieve the best results.
-Areas such as upper abdomen, back, lower legs or areas that have been treated before will be more fibrous and may need more treatments to dissolve the fat.
+Both women and men who have small pockets or areas of stubborn fat or need to smooth out irregularities are suitable for Lipodissolve.
+It is a method of fine-tuning your body shape and repeated treatments are possible and necessary in some cases to achieve the best results.
+Areas such as the upper abdomen, back, lower legs or areas that have been treated before will be more fibrous and may need more treatments to dissolve the fat.

 In our procedure room at Norwood Day Surgery, the area to be treated is photographed, marked out and cleaned.
 Multiple injections with a very fine needle are placed in the fat deposits which creates a sensation similar to mosquito bites with very little discomfort.
 A bandage or garment may or may not be necessary after the procedure.

 After the Lipodissolve procedure

 As the Phosphatidylcholine dissolves the fat cells, inflammation takes place.
 The area may appear red, swollen, tender and bruised for a few days, then itchy as it settles in about one week.
 Depending on the size and location of the area treated and the healing process, 3 days to one week of discomfort can be expected but little to no time off work is required.
 Two months later we will see you again for a follow-up appointment.